official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-“There was no change in Iraqi attitudes, there was no readiness, really, on the Iraqi side to co-operate with the United Nations and we didn’t think that we could force Saddam through military action to accept an inspections regime.”37
+“There was no change in Iraqi attitudes, there was no readiness, really, on the Iraqi side to co-operate with the United Nations and we didn’t think that we could force Saddam through military action to accept an inspections regime.”[^37]

 59. Mr Blair commented on Mr Sawers’ minute:

 “My firm view is option (ii) [linking a shift on sanctions with the return of inspectors].
 It puts sanctions to rest; gets inspectors back in and even if he [Saddam Hussein] plays around, at least it’s obvious.
-But Iraq policy is going nowhere at present and I am genuinely appalled by the human consequences.”38
+But Iraq policy is going nowhere at present and I am genuinely appalled by the human consequences.”[^38]

-60. Mr McKane responded to Mr Sawers’ minute on 27 November, asking if there was “one further policy option”, of “dismissing” any thought of moving UNMOVIC into Iraq and instead working to enforce sanctions.39 On the question of whether a shift on sanctions should be linked with the return of inspectors, Mr McKane commented that an inspection regime would not be a stable, long-term solution but it would help to justify publicly the suspension of sanctions.
+60. Mr McKane responded to Mr Sawers’ minute on 27 November, asking if there was “one further policy option”, of “dismissing” any thought of moving UNMOVIC into Iraq and instead working to enforce sanctions.[^39] On the question of whether a shift on sanctions should be linked with the return of inspectors, Mr McKane commented that an inspection regime would not be a stable, long-term solution but it would help to justify publicly the suspension of sanctions.

-61. Mr Sawers recorded Mr Blair’s views in a letter to Mr Cook’s Principal Private Secretary, Mr Sherard Cowper-Coles, on 27 November.40 Copies of the letter were sent to the Private Offices of Mr Geoff Hoon, the Defence Secretary, and Sir Richard Wilson, the Cabinet Secretary, and to Mr McKane.
+61. Mr Sawers recorded Mr Blair’s views in a letter to Mr Cook’s Principal Private Secretary, Mr Sherard Cowper-Coles, on 27 November.[^40] Copies of the letter were sent to the Private Offices of Mr Geoff Hoon, the Defence Secretary, and Sir Richard Wilson, the Cabinet Secretary, and to Mr McKane.

 62. Mr Sawers described Mr Blair as feeling “uncomfortably positioned on Iraq policy
 at present”, and continued:

-37 Public hearing, 10 December 2009, page 16.
+[^37]: Public hearing, 10 December 2009, page 16.
-38 Manuscript comment Blair on Minute Sawers to Prime Minister, 24 November 2000, ‘Iraq’.
+[^38]: Manuscript comment Blair on Minute Sawers to Prime Minister, 24 November 2000, ‘Iraq’.
-39 Minute McKane to Sawers, 27 November 2000, ‘Iraq’.
+[^39]: Minute McKane to Sawers, 27 November 2000, ‘Iraq’.
-40 Letter Sawers to Cowper-Coles, 27 November 2000, ‘Iraq’.
+[^40]: Letter Sawers to Cowper-Coles, 27 November 2000, ‘Iraq’.

 202

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 “The preferred option by far would be to implement SCR 1284, enabling the inspectors to return and sanctions to be suspended.
 But there does not seem to be much